 Because it shatters ink into smaller particles than traditional lasers, Pico Laser usually requires fewer sessions to clear a tattoo.

-Pico Laser for Different Skin Types and Tones
+Is Pico Laser Safe for All Skin Types and Tones?

 Pico Laser for Asian Skin